 1. Cadillac ATS

-The smallest Caddy is a BMW 3 Series competitor, and while it has its merits – especially in its high-powered and high-priced ATS-V variant – it still falls short.
-It gets the lowest scores for powertrain dependability and for overall dependability and for feature/accessory issues from JD Power.
+The Cadillac ATS is a BMW 3-Series competitor, and while it has its merits – especially in its high-powered and high-priced ATS-V variant – it falls considerably short.
+It gets equally low scores for powertrain dependability and for overall dependability and for feature/accessory issues.
 While Consumer Reports gives it good marks in the magazine’s road tests, it receives a rock-bottom one-out-of-five score for projected reliability.

 2. Chrysler 200

-Now out of production, with the remaining inventory being sold off in its final model year, the midsize 200 sedan gets low marks nearly across the board from JD Power for reliability based on the 2014 model, except in the feature/accessory department where it gets a four out of five.
-The 200 was redesigned for 2015 as a much more stylish sedan (shown above), but seems to not fare any better, as Consumer Reports gives it a rock bottom rating for projected reliability, and cites it as among the 10 worst cars for 2017.
+Now out of production, the midsize Chrysler 200 sedan gets low marks nearly across the board from JD Power for reliability, except in the feature/accessory department where it gets a four out of five.
+The 200 was redesigned for 2015 as a much more stylish model, but seems to not fare any better, as Consumer Reports gives it a rock bottom rating for projected reliability and cites it as among the 10 worst cars for 2017.

-The four-door version of the Dodge Challenger is also among the most fun to drive cars in its 700-plus horsepower SRT Hellcat edition, but doesn’t otherwise fare much better than its two-door relation, getting both JD Power’s lowest dependability scores in all categories, and a one-out-of-five reliability rating from Consumer Reports.
+The Dodge Charger is essentially the four-door version of the above Challenger is also among the most fun to drive cars in its 700-plus horsepower SRT Hellcat edition, but doesn’t otherwise fare much better than its two-door relation, getting both JD Power’s lowest dependability scores in all categories, and a one-out-of-five reliability rating from Consumer Reports.

 6. Dodge Dart

-The Dart was heralded as being Dodge’s long-overdue return to the compact car segment when it debuted for 2013, but it was dropped from the lineup last year because of poor sales and Fiat-Chrysler's need to expand its more-profitable truck and SUV production.
+The Dodge Dart was heralded as being Dodge’s long-overdue return to the compact car segment when it debuted for the 2013 model year, but it was dropped from the lineup last year because of poor sales and the need for FCA to expand its profitable truck and SUV production.
 The 2014 edition upon which JD Power’s survey is based receives low scores across the board for dependability, and in the only model year for which Consumer Reports weighs in (2013) the Dart receives the magazine’s lowest rating for reliability.